Your Belfast Travel Blog Guide

-Best Bars to Visit in Belfast – Belfast Travel Guide Tips
+Best Bars to Visit in Belfast – Belfast Travel Blog Tips

 The great thing about Belfast is that the place is filled with a variety of modern, traditional and unique bars where you can enjoy a drink.
 Belfast is good at mixing the old with the new and creating something special.
 Heres my list of the bars you can’t miss out on visiting while in Belfast.

 A trip to Belfast wouldn’t be right without stopping off at one of the most famous and oldest bars in the city.
 The Crown Liquor Bar is one of the unique pubs in Belfast that is filled with a fascinating history.